Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 This parking lot typically fills up early as this is a popular backpacking route and day hiking area in Banff.
 I recommend arriving as early as possible to ensure you can find a parking spot.

-There are no direct buses to the Fish Creek trailhead, so you’ll have to drive or rent a car – here are the best budget car rental options in Canada.
+There are no direct buses to the Fish Creek trailhead, so you’ll have to drive or rent a car.
 If you’re trying to make it here “backpacker style,” you can take the 8X with Roam Transit from Banff to Lake Louise, then catch the Parks Canada connector shuttle to the ski resort parking lot, then walk approximately 20 minutes to the trailhead.
 More information about bus routes between Banff-Lake Louise can be found in this post.

 Where to Stay in Lake Louise